What we’re about

 Tribe Giving: Feed My Starving Children

-Feed My Starving Children, 18732 Lake Drive East, Chanhassen, MN, USAs we enter this season of gratitude and giving, we have a beautiful opportunity to extend our love beyond our circle and into the world.
+Feed My Starving Children, 18732 Lake Drive East, Chanhassen, MN, USAs we enter a new year, we have a beautiful opportunity to extend our love beyond our circle and into the world.

 Join Don as our host at Feed My Starving Children!
 Our goal is to gather 20 volunteers—20 hearts willing to show up, serve, and make a difference, especially during the holidays when so many families are in need.
 Together, we’ll pack meals that will nourish children around the world and remind them that they are not forgotten.